ipfs-cluster/ipfs-cluster/CAPTAIN.LOG.md

 # IPFS Cluster - Captain's log

+## 20170215 | @hsanjuan

+A global replication factor is now supported!
+A new configuration file option `replication_factor` allows to specify how many peers should be allocated to pin a CID. `-1` means "Pin everywhere", and maintains compatibility with the previous behaviour.
+A replication factor >= 1 pin request is subjec to a number of requirements:

+* It needs to not be allocated already.
+If it is the pin will return with an error saying so.
+* It needs to find enough peers to pin.

+How the peers are allocated content has been most of the work in this feature.
+We have two three componenets for doing so:

+* An `Informer` component.
+Informer is used to fetch some metric (agnostic to Cluster).
+The metric has a Time-to-Live and it is pushed in TTL/2 intervals to the Cluster leader.
+* An `Allocator` component.
+The allocator is used to provide an `Allocate()` method which, given current allocations, candidate peers and the last valid metrics pushed from the `Informers`, can decide which peers should perform the pinning.
+For example, a metric could be the used disk space in a cluster peer, and the allocation algorithm would be to sort candidate peers according to that metrics.
+The first in the list are the ones with less disk used, and will then be chosen to perform the pin.
+An `Allocator` could also work by receiving a location metric and making sure that the most preferential location is different from the already existing ones etc.
+* A `PeerMonitor` component, which is in charge of logging metrics and providing the last valid ones.
+It will be extended in the future to detect peer failures and trigger alerts.

+The current allocation strategy is a simple one called `numpin`, which just distributes the pins according to the number of CIDs peers are already pinning.
+More useful strategies should come in the future (help wanted!).

+The next steps in Cluster will be wrapping up this milestone with failure detection and re-balancing.

 ## 20170208 | @hsanjuan

 So much for commitments...
 I missed last friday's log entry.
 The reason is that I was busy with the implementation of [dynamic membership for IPFS Cluster](https://github.com/ipfs/ipfs-cluster/milestone/2).